Why Women Experience PMS Insomnia

 These hormonal changes can also be connected to the sleep troubles that women face when affected by PMS insomnia.

 It’s not surprising to learn that PMS leads to sleep disturbances when you understand how women suffer from cramps and other uncomfortable PMS symptoms during this time, but the main cause for sleep disruptions related to PMS is the on-going hormone shifts.
-The main hormones responsible for this are estrogen and progesterone.
+The main hormones responsible for this are estradiol (the primary estrogen) and progesterone.

 The menstrual cycle can be understood in two main phases: follicular (start of menstruation to ovulation) and luteal (after ovulation).
 During the follicular phase, the body builds up estrogen until ovulation, then at ovulation, estrogen production increases even more.
 Estrogen leads to high energy, hence the common issues with restlessness during ovulation.